-I paint in the studio, form memories and recollected impressions and from sketches and photographs taken in the field.
+I paint in the studio, from memories and recollected impressions and from sketches and photographs taken in the field.
 My approach is reflective, intuitive and often subliminal.
-I apply, remove and re-apply paint in the very physical manner that oil paint allows.
+I apply, remove and re-apply paint in the very flexible and physical manner that oil paint allows.
 I work over time, repeatedly layering paint and building up the surface of the painting until I have achieved a specific sense of place or atmosphere.
 I often seek to balance isolation and absence with a sense of harmonious calm and stillness.

 The paintings involve a pursuit of things that are indistinct, elusive and ever-changing.
 I strive for paintings with a liquid, viscous quality where ambiguities of surface and reflection and of depth and distance can combine to convey the ambiguities of land, sea and sky.